 - Please listen in a safe, and comfortable place.

-- The sounds are designed for adults and children ages 11 and older.
-Please, only have children listen to them if they agree to it.
+- Please, only have children listen to them if they agree to it.
 Listeners should have their legal guardians supervising them.

 - Please use headphones when you are listening with other people, unless they want or need to practice the same rhythms.